tknopp/RedPitayaDAQServer/docs/src/scpi.md

 # SCPI Interface

 For communication betten the server and the client an [SCPI](https://en.wikipedia.org/wiki/Standard_Commands_for_Programmable_Instruments) with custom commands is used.
-The following table gives an overview of all commands:
+The following table gives an overview of availalbe commands:

 ## DIO